 - More heavily discounted: Has been available for much longer (launched in February 2014).

-Reasons to prefer the Canon EOS 800D:
+Arguments in favor of the Canon EOS 800D:

 - More detail: Has more megapixels (24 vs 17.9MP), which boosts linear resolution by 16%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 460k dots).